Guide · text to STL API

 Copy, click, tweak — the CTA opens the terminal with the prompt pre-loaded.

-Resin miniature Art-deco chess knight, 60mm tall, resin printer (Elegoo Saturn).
+Resin miniature with auto-supports Art-deco chess knight, 60mm tall, resin printer (Elegoo Saturn 3 Ultra).
 Miniature style.
 Auto-generate supports.
-Style: stylised, bold silhouette.
 Try →

-Tabletop figurine Low-poly dragon figurine, 80mm tall, cartoon style, FDM Prusa i3.
-Optimise for minimal support material.
+Stylised figurine Low-poly dragon figurine, 80mm tall, cartoon style, Anycubic Photon Mono M5s.
+Optimise for minimal support contact area.
 Try →

 API call